fedspendingtransparency/usaspending-api/usaspending_api/api_docs/markdown/endpoints.md

 # API Endpoints

 This page is intended for users who are already familiar with APIs.
-If you're not sure what "endpoint" means, and what GET and POST requests are, you may find the [introductory tutorial](/docs/intro-tutorial) more useful to start.
+If you're not sure what _endpoint_ means, and what `GET` and `POST` requests are, you may find the [introductory tutorial](/docs/intro-tutorial) more useful to start.

-While the API is under development, we are gradually increasing the amount of available data, which is currently limited to a few federal agency submissions and small slices of USAspending.gov historical data.

 Endpoints do not currently require any authorization.